Garrett Cooper Player Props: Marlins vs. Guardians

 Garrett Cooper At The Plate

-- Cooper has a double, a triple, three home runs and three walks while batting .313.
+- Cooper is hitting .310 with a double, a triple, three home runs and three walks.

-- Among qualified batters in MLB action, he ranks 22nd in batting average, 76th in on-base percentage, and 41st in slugging.
+- Among the qualifying hitters, he ranks 23rd in batting average, while his on-base percentage ranks 82nd and he is 51st in slugging.

-- Cooper enters this game on a four-game hitting streak.
-During his last outings, he's hitting .190.
+- Cooper is batting .238 during his last games and is riding a five-game hitting streak.

-- Cooper has driven in a run in six games this year (35.3%), including three games with more than one RBI (17.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Cooper has had at least one RBI in 38.9% of his games this year (seven of 18), with two or more RBI three times (16.7%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored at least one run three times this year (17.6%), including one multi-run game.
+- In three of 18 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.